Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Methodology

-where $\mathcal{N}(\cdot, \cdot)$ denotes the InfoNCE loss, and we adopt a learnable temperature parameter $\tau$ initialized to 0.07 in the InfoNCE loss.
-This objective enforces visual consistency as a regularizer, ensuring that the learned pseudo-word prototypes remain robust to local perturbations and latent space collapse.
+We adopt a learnable temperature parameter $\tau$ initialized to 0.07.
+This objective uses paired clean and augmented region features as a consistency regularizer.
+Since the pseudo-word prototypes are also constrained by $\mathcal{L}_{\text{ovod}}$, the loss encourages the projected prototypes to be less sensitive to local perturbations and latent-space drift.

-\subsubsection{Overall Objective.}
+\subsection{Overall Objective}

 Overall, the complete training objective integrates detection loss $\mathcal{L}_{\text{det}}$~\cite{ren2015faster}, open-vocabulary loss $\mathcal{L}_{\text{ovod}}$~\cite{zareian2021open,wu2023aligning}, and our curriculum losses: